Pattern recognition receptor: Evolution

 PRRs and PAMPs are under constant co-evolutionary pressure: this can lead to an expansion in the diversity of PRRs.
-Prominent examples include the diversity of PRR inceptin receptor (INR) and evolution of FLS3 from FLS2 receptors in plants, as well as the C-type lectin (CTL) and Down syndrome cell adhesion molecule (Dscam) in insects.
+Prominent examples include the diversity of PRR inceptin receptor, emergence of FLS3 in tomato, diversification of FLS2 recognition profiles in plants, as well as the C-type lectin and Down syndrome cell adhesion molecule in insects.
 In animals, ongoing research seeks to understand polymorphisms present in Toll-like receptor 4 again the variation of the Lipid A portion of LPS expressed in gram-negative bacteria.
 PRR diversity can occur in a variety of ways, including gene duplication and neofunctionalization, gene insertion, as well as alternative splicing.
 PRRs may evolve to target new MAMP epitope or to recognize the same MAMP epitope that has been slightly changed due to mutations in the pathogen.
 PRR diversity has been shown to correspond with different species that vary in their exposure to pathogens, suggesting that expansion of PRR diversity can occur relatively quickly and are thus under strong evolutionary pressure.